iampuntre/Wingler/README.md

 Your Raspberry Pi needs to be connected to the internet via Huawei Wingle.

 ### Prerequisites
 Make sure you have git installed on your Raspberry Pi.
-To install git and virtualenv -
+To install git -
 ```
 sudo apt-get install git
-sudo pip install virtualenv
 ```

 ### Installing